Cryolitic/To-DoList-System/README.md

 # To-DoList-System
-This is for our project in Software Engineering
+This is for our project in Software Engineering.
+You need SSMS and SQL Server 2022